inigodiezulzu/fpga-monitor/readme.md

 ## Repository Structure

 - `ip-core/`: Monitor hardware IP, which can be imported into a block design in Vivado.
+- `constraints/`: Board constraint for the Monitor IP.
 - `linux/`: Linux driver to interact with the hardware of the Monitor on a Linux-based system.
 For detailed information, refer to its [Readme](linux/drivers/monitor/readme.md).
 - `device-tree/`: Device tree overlay to register the Monitor on a Linux-based system.
 - `lib/`: Software user-space library to configure and manage the Monitor.